apollographql/router/NEXT_CHANGELOG.md

 ### Enable default feature in graphql_client [PR #905](https://github.com/apollographql/router/pull/905)
 removing the default feature can cause build issues in plugins.

+## Add client awareness headers to CORS allowed headers [PR #917](https://github.com/apollographql/router/pull/917)

+The client awareness headers are now added by default to the list of CORS allowed headers, for easier integration of brower based applications.
+We also document how to override them and update the CORS configuration accordingly.

 ## 📚 Documentation
 ### Enhanced rust docs ([PR #819](https://github.com/apollographql/router/pull/819))
 Many more rust docs have been added.